Amgen Inc. Deadline Reminder: Kessler Topaz Meltzer & Check, LLP Reminds Investors of Important Lead Plaintiff Deadline on May 12, 2023 in Securities Fraud Class Action Lawsuit

-/EIN News/ -- RADNOR, Pa., April 15, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Amgen Inc. (“Amgen”) (NASDAQ: AMGN).
-The action charges Amgen with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Amgen’s materially misleading statements and omissions to the public, Amgen’s investors have suffered significant losses.
+RADNOR, Pa., April 15, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Amgen Inc. ("Amgen") AMGN.
+The action charges Amgen with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Amgen's materially misleading statements and omissions to the public, Amgen's investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR AMGEN LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/amgen-inc?utm_source=PR&utm_medium=link&utm_campaign=amgn&mktm=r